-Time Sensitive Information for Defender Organizations About Federal Resources Available NOW to Assist Defender Agencies in Coronavirus Response April 3, 2020
+Time Sensitive Information for Defender Organizations About Federal Resources Available NOW to Assist in Coronavirus Response April 3, 2020 (Updated May 8, 2020)

-As part of the massive "Coronavirus Aid, Relief, and Economic Security Act" (or "CARES Act") signed into law March 27, 2020, defender organizations may be able to receive federal resources to help them respond to the coronavirus.
+As part of the massive "Coronavirus Aid, Relief, and Economic Security Act" (or "CARES Act") signed into law March 27, 2020, defender organizations may be able to receive federal resources to help them respond to the coronavirus (COVID-19).
 Stimulus funds are available "until expended," so defender organizations should act swiftly to a) determine eligibility and b) convey funding needs to the appropriate state and local entities that administer the resources.

 The CARES Act appropriated \$850,000,000 to assist states, local units of government, and tribes in preventing, preparing for, and responding to the coronavirus.
-While Congress and the Department of Justice consider this funding to be primarily for the immediate needs of law enforcement agencies, the funding is eligible to be used for coronavirus-related needs across the justice system.
+While Congress and the Department of Justice consider this funding to be primarily for the immediate needs of law enforcement agencies, the funding is eligible to be used for coronavirus-related needs across the justice system, including for delivery of indigent defense services.
 These funds are available to states and localities through the formula allocation mechanism of the Edward Byrne Memorial Justice Assistance Grant (JAG) program.
-The JAG program is the leading source of federal justice funding to state and local jurisdictions and is administered by the U.S. Department of Justice, Office of Justice programs Bureau of Justice Assistance (BJA).
+The JAG Program is the leading source of federal justice funding to state and local jurisdictions and is administered by the U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Assistance (BJA).